 This is different to a rheostat, where here one end is fixed and the sliding terminal is connected to the circuit, as shown below.

 This is a very basic instrument used for comparing the emf of two cells and for calibrating ammeter, voltmeter, and watt-meter.
-The basic working principle of
+The basic working principle of a

-Here, if the electric potential of both battery cells is exactly same, there is no circulating current in the circuit and hence the galvanometer shows null deflection.
+Here, if the electric potential of both battery cells is exactly the same, there is no circulating current in the circuit and hence the galvanometer shows null deflection.
 The working principle of potentiometer depends upon this phenomenon.

 Now let’s think about another circuit, where a battery is connected across a resistor via a switch and a rheostat as shown in the figure below.

 The resistor has the uniform electrical resistance per unit length throughout its length.